 The Coastal Heritage Preserve will allow for public access to view and appreciate the barrier island habitats.
 The scale of the ultimate project will serve as a regional amenity, bringing a much-needed opportunity for the public and students to connect with Galveston Bay and the barrier island ecosystems.

-Preservation of the lands for the Coastal Heritage Preserve is envisioned as a multi-phased project, with the first phase encompassing completion of the acquisition and protection of the property.
-Once secured, project implementation would initially involve a combination of habitat preservation and a launching platform for public involvement kayak adventures, walking tours, and volunteer conservation initiatives.
-An intermediary phase could involve restoration, plus development of trails, boardwalks, viewing platforms, improved kayak access, parking, and interpretative signage.
-Eventually, the preserve would provide a site for a building that could house facilities for Artist Boat and the community, including laboratories, classrooms, meeting space, environmental arts gallery, dormitories for overnight stays, administrative offices.
-Additionally, the facility could demonstrate green building techniques that would be a model for coastal development.
+Implementation of the Coastal Heritage Preserve Initiative is a multi-phased project.
+The initial phase combines protecting habitat via land acquisition, providing a launching platform for the expansion of Artist Boat programming, and planning for long-term management of the Preserve.
+An intermediate phase will involve habitat restoration, plus development of trails, boardwalks, viewing platforms, improved kayak access, parking, and interpretive signage.
+Eventually, the Preserve could provide the site for a “green” building that would be a model for coastal development and house facilities for Artist Boat and the community, including classrooms, meeting space, environmental arts gallery, laboratories, dormitories for overnight stays , and administrative offices.